g-omarsdottir/shaping-sustainable-surf/README.md

 - [django-extensions v3.2.3](https://pypi.org/project/django-extensions/) - Show urls and location of installed packages
 - [django-crispy-forms v2.2](https://django-crispy-forms.readthedocs.io/en/1.14.0/) - Simplifies the creation of forms
 - [crispy-bootstrap v4](https://pypi.org/project/crispy-bootstrap4/) - Bootstrap-specific classes to style forms
-- [django-resized v1.0.2](https://pypi.org/project/django-resized/) - Handles resizing and format converting of images uploaded by store owners
+- [django-resized v1.0.2](https://pypi.org/project/django-resized/) - Handles resizing and format converting of images uploaded by administrators
 - [pillow v10.3.0](https://pillow.readthedocs.io/en/stable/) - A Python imaging library, handles images in combination with the Django Resized Image Field
 - [django-summernote v0.8.20.0](https://github.com/summernote/django-summernote) - A a simple WYSIWYG editor to use SummernoteModelAdmin in the admin panel interface
 - [django-richtextfield v1.6.2](https://pypi.org/project/django-richtextfield/) - Not actively used but unable to uninstall due to dependies of previous migrations of richtextfields (as suggested by CI tutor support)